By Dr. Angelina Riopel

 Dehydration

-Electrolyte imbalance
+Electrolyte Imbalance

-Food allergies & food intolerances
+Food allergies & Food Intolerances

-A healthy gut microbiome is essential to good digestion and healthy bowel movements.
+A healthy gut microbiome is essential to healthy digestion and bowel movements.
 Many factors in our diet and lifestyle contribute to the disruption and imbalance of our gut microbiome.
 We are all trying to drink more water, but if you’re drinking tap water, it could be disrupting your microbiome!
 Tap water is a source of many toxins and chemicals like chlorine, heavy metals and pharmaceutical medications, including antibiotics that damage healthy gut flora.
-Other factors include a diet low in probiotics and fermented food, antibiotic use, pesticides from our food, stress and unfortunately the list goes on.
+Other factors include a diet low in probiotics and fermented food, antibiotic use, pesticides from our food, stress and unfortunately, the list goes on.
 Our modern day lifestyle is quite disruptive to our microbiome.

 Stress

 Stress affects bowel function, through what is known as the Gut-Brain Axis.
 The gut and brain communicate back and forth through the Vagus Nerve and regulate healthy digestive function.
-Stress can actually inhibit signals sent to the gut through the Vagus Nerve, which can cause constipation and other digestive issues.
+Stress can inhibit signals sent to the gut through the Vagus Nerve, which can cause constipation and other digestive issues.

 Addressing the Root Causes of Constipation: